 Periodontics is the part of dentistry that deals with the structures surrounding and supporting the teeth.
 In other words, it means things as simple as removing plaque or as complicated as surgical gum treatments.
-We pay 50% of the allowable expense for these services after you pay your deductible.
+We pay 50 percent of the allowable expense for these services after you pay your deductible.

-- Surgical and nonsurgical treatment of tissues supporting the teeth (gums) - Soft tissue grafts (per site) are covered once every three years. - Occlusion Fixing how teeth bite together - Covered for eight teeth or fewer once in a 12-month period.

-Treating gum disease with nonsurgical periodontal scaling and root planing

-• Covered every three years from the date of service.
+- Surgical and nonsurgical treatment of tissues supporting the teeth (gums) - Soft tissue grafts (per site) are covered once every three years. - Occlusion fixing how teeth bite together - Covered for eight teeth or fewer once in a 12-month period. - Treating gum disease with nonsurgical periodontal scaling and root planing - Covered every three years from the date of service, for each of the four sections (quadrants) of your mouth. - Periodontal surgery - Periodontal surgery (per site) is covered once every three years from the treatment date. - You must have had scaling and root planing done six weeks six months before the surgery, or you must be in active supportive periodontal therapy.

-Periodontal surgery

-- Periodontal surgery (per site) is covered once every three years (from treatment date). - You must have had scaling and root planing done six weeks six months before the surgery, or you must be in active supportive periodontal therapy.